rukbotto/vim-config/README.markdown

 ## Color Schemes

-The `.vimrc` file included in this repo enables Vim's 24-bit color support, making it possible to use the color scheme for MacVim (or GVim) inside terminal Vim.
+The `.vimrc` file included in this repo enables Vim's 24-bit color support, making it possible to use color schemes for MacVim (or GVim) inside terminal Vim.

 This repo currently ships with a single color scheme called